reinteractive-open/spree_temando/README.md

 quote, but when `Express` is selected, only the quotes with the smallest `maximum_eta` are considered.

+It's important to note that all products in the cart must have their dimensions filled out (height, length, depth, weight), otherwise Temando will not be able to quote.

 ## Notes

 The extension only makes requests to the Temando API when the order